Homas/ioc2rpz/README.md

 - Performance and zone transfer time/size/packets optimizations.

 ## How to start ioc2rpz service
+ioc2rpz by default reads configuration from ./cfg/ioc2rpz.conf, listens on all network interfaces and save DB backup in ./db directory.
+You can change the default values in the erlang application configuration, which is located in ``ebin/ioc2rpz.app``.
+If you downloaded sources, before running ioc2rpz you have to compile the code.
+You can do it with the following command ``erlc -I include/ -o ebin/ src/*.erl``.
+After that you can start the application using ``sudo erl -pa ebin -eval "application:start(ioc2rpz)" -noshell``.

 ## Docker container
+ioc2rpz is available on the docker hub under it's own name.
+Prerequisites:
+- ioc2rpz doesn't contain a configuration file, you need to mount /opt/ioc2rpz/cfg to a directory on a host system with the configuration file (ioc2rpz.conf).
+- ioc2rpz use 53/udp and 53/tcp ports.
+Both ports should be exposed to the host system.
+- ioc2rpz saves ETS database into files for faster startup you may mount /opt/ioc2rpz/db to a directory on a host system to preserve DB over restarts.
+You can start ioc2rpz with the following command:
+``docker run --mount type=bind,source=/home/ioc2rpz/cfg,target=/opt/ioc2rpz/cfg --mount type=bind,source=/home/ioc2rpz/db,target=/opt/ioc2rpz/db -p53:53 -p53:53/udp ioc2rpz``
+where /home/ioc2rpz/cfg, /home/ioc2rpz/db direcrories on a host system.

 ## ioc2rpz management
 - ioc2rpz status